Last Updated on

 Thanks for making it to the end 🙂

 If you liked this article, I’ve got a practical reads for you one about Data Scientist with Python Track and one How (and Where) to get a Data Visualization Course in 2019.

-I’ve also got this Data-Centric newsletter that you might be into.
+I’ve also got this Data Science newsletter that you might be into.
 I send a tiny email once or twice every quarter with some useful resource I’ve found.
 Don’t worry, I hate spam as much as you.
 Feel free to subscribe. ↗